 All those who witnessed the First World War are gone, although we have inherited a trove of primary materials, memoirs and artefacts.
 Indeed, such is the scale of the sources available that historians continue to argue and debate the details: from titanic battles down to an individual’s opinion of a particular day.
 Much of the work presented here focuses on the German experience of the conflict, including a broad analysis of life in Munich from 1914-1919.
-My feature on horses and mules was written long before the phenomenon of War Horse.
-The success of the novel, play and film spurred further research by historians and made my original title, The Forgotten Army has been made redundant.
-However, I feel that my feature remains fresh, with new insights for those interested in the sterling service of the British army's horses and mules.
+My feature on horses and mules was written long before the phenomenon of War Horse, and its original title, The Forgotten Army, has been made redundant by subsequent research in this field.
+However, I feel that my feature still offers new insights for those interested in the sterling service of the British Expeditionary Force's horses and mules.

 Click on the pictures below to access the features or use the tabs above